 Clarksburg, WV 26306

-Conduct Professional & Personal Background Checks in Kings County, New York
+Perform Professional & Personal Background Checks in Kings County New York

 There are two types of background checks that are carried out in New York and in Kings County, these are personal background checks and professional background checks conducted by employers and government agencies.

-While criminal history information records (CHIR) is not considered public record, the New York State Division of Criminal Justice Services (DCJS) allows for a provision to run a background check.
+Personal Background Checks: While criminal history information records (CHIR) are not considered public records, the New York State Division of Criminal Justice Services (DCJS) allows for a provision to run a background check.
 This permits individuals to check and ensure the correctness of their CHIR.

 Rather than the DCJS, individuals who may want to perform checks on themselves and others may do so through the New York State (NYS) Office of Court Administration (as seen above).